CompIsle/Morgan-Unit-13/DesignNotes.md

-# Description - Who this website is intended for
+# Brief Description

-This website is intended for a new business who wants to sell phones and data plans to consumers, the website is well designed and has a good ease of use.
-It is easy to navigate to maximize user engagement.
-It includes an embedded video and a mailing list sign-up at the bottom of the homepage, for the consumer to stay in contact with the business and get emails as soon as new product or deal goes live.
-There is a carousel at center of the homepage as that is to promote a new product thats either just come out or coming out to grab the customers attention and hook them in to buying the latest and greatest product.
+NewVision Mobile is a phone/data company that sells good valued data plans to the people with a wide range of coverage across the country with 4 and 5G.
+The Website is well designed and has a good ease of use tailored to all demographics.
+It has interactive features such as videos, buttons and links.

 # Test Plan